 Once the hair grafts are punched, they are extracted using delicate fine forceps and kept in a solution on ice until they are ready to be transplanted to their new location.

-The actual process of FUE is sometimes done by a hair technician and other times by the surgeon or an advanced practitioner such as a nurse practitioner or physician assistant.
+The actual process of FUE is sometimes done by a hair technician and other times by the hair plastic surgeon or an advanced practitioner such as a nurse practitioner or physician assistant.
 Technically, follicular transfer is considered a surgical procedure and it may be unlawful for hair technicians without an advanced degree to do the extractions in some states.

 Immediately after the FUE procedure, antibiotic ointment is placed over the area, and should be applied twice daily at home for the first 5-7 days.
 Minimal bleeding may occur for the first few days.
 Some discomfort is common but rarely is there significant pain for the first few days.
 Temporary sensation changes are possible.
 Each small punch site will develop a crust which falls out after 3-5 days.
 It is okay to get the area wet with soap and water the day after the procedure.
 A haircut in the area of the FUE is possible as early as 4-5 days after the procedure.